marcfranquesa/iGo/README.md

 # Introduction:

-[AP2 final project in GCED built in 2021]
+[AP2 final project in GCED, built in 2021]

 This file will help understand the iGo.py and bot.py files and what they do.
 It also explains the use of every command available and the errors that may occur.